maudlinmandrake/wunderkammer/index.md

 <p>{% for post in site.posts limit:5 %}
   <li><a href="{{ BASE_PATH }}{{ post.url }}">{{ post.title }}</a>—<span style="font-style: italic">{{ post.date | date: '%B %-d' }}</span></li>
 {% endfor %}</p>

+## Get this in your mailbox

+I aggregate this newsletter on Substack.
+If you want to get these posts in your inbox or want to be able to comment on something I've written, this is how you can do it!

+<iframe src="https://diewunderkammer.substack.com/embed" width="480" height="320" style="border:1px solid #EEE; background: #fffff8;" frameborder="0" scrolling="no"></iframe>